General Information

 Student ID (GO) Cards

-• Student photos will be taken on Wednesday, September 11th.
+• Student photos will be taken in September.

-• Photo retakes will be on Tuesday, October 15th.
+• Photo retakes will be taken in October 15.

-• Semester 2 photo day (for new students only) will be Wednesday February 5th.
+• A Semester 2 photo day (for new students only) will happen at the beginning of the semester.

 • Grad composite photo retakes will be on this day as well.